klgh/kaleighscruggs/content/export2/post/2018/05/2018-05-17-lunas-cookie-studio/index.md

 ---
-title: "Lunas Cookie Studio"
+title: 'Lunas Cookie Studio'
-date: "2018-05-17"
+date: '2018-05-17'
 categories:
-  - "atlanta"
+  - 'atlanta'
 tags:
-  - "lunas-cookie-studio"
+  - 'lunas-cookie-studio'
-  - "suwanee"
+  - 'suwanee'
-coverImage: "Lunas-Cookie-Studio-1.png"
+coverImage: 'Lunas-Cookie-Studio-1.png'
 ---

 So a little over a month ago I crossed another item off of my [30 Before 30 list](https://kaleighscruggs.com/30-before-30)!
 This was my visit to [Lunas Cookie Studio](https://lunas-cookie-studio.business.site/) in Suwanee, GA.
 I pass by pretty much every day, so I was excited to finally stop in and give it a try.
 I had a few things to work on for a website so I figured it would be the perfect place to get some work done.